Conduct of Courses

 As part of Kenyon College's commitment to diversity and inclusion, the College will support students who observe religious and faith holidays.

 At the start of each semester, students should notify faculty members of any scheduled class meetings, assignments, or examinations that may conflict with their religious observances.
 Students will not be penalized for observing the holiday(s), but they are responsible for making up any missed work and for making the necessary arrangements to do so with their faculty.
+Some religious observances require considerations other than class absences.
+For example, students fasting during daylight hours may need to break their fast during class time, if sundown occurs during an evening class or exam.

 Coaches and athletes are expected to make similar arrangements concerning religious observances as they relate to athletic contests and practices.